Gondershe

-Gondershe, also known as Gandershe or El Torre, is an ancient landmark on the Somali Sea, as well as a town, in the Lower Shabelle region of Southwest State of Somalia.
-It is noted for its various historical structures.
+Gondershe, also known as Gandershe ([gõnd̪eːrʃe], گندىرشى [gandeːrʒe]; or El Torreh [eɫ t̪oːr̩a] Al-Toureh [at.tuːrah], التوره; Swahili: Gonderashe [gondeɾaːʃiː]), is an archaeological site on the Somali Sea.
+It was at one point one of the most important districts of the Geledi Sultanate.
+Residents were largely from the Gendershe clan in the Lower Shabelle region of Southwest State of Somalia.
+Gondershe today is noted for its citadel and other various historical structures.

 Overview

-Gendershe (also known as; Gendershe, Gandarshe, Gonderscia and Gondeurcheikh) is situated about 35 kilometers northeast of Merca and about 45 kilometers southwest of Mogadishu.
+Gondershe is situated about 35 kilometers northeast of Merca and about 30 kilometers southwest of Mogadishu.

 It is an ancient stone city built on a coastal promontory.
 The town's ruins consist of typical Somali architecture, such as coral stone houses, fortifications, tombs and mosques.
-The town contains a shrine to Aw Garweyne.
+The town contains a shrine to Aw Usman Garweeyne (Garweyne).

 The town is said to date from the medieval Ajuran period, when it became a center of trade that handled smaller vessels sailing from India, Arabia, Persia and the Far East.
-This is supported by early maps, and an initial archaeological survey.
+This is supported by early maps, and by an initial archaeological survey.

 Gondershe later evolved into a popular tourist attraction during the 1960s, 1970s and 1980s.
 The film La Conchiglia (1992) by the award-winning Somali filmmaker Abdulkadir Ahmed Said was also shot here, and features the town's local residents.

-Inside Gendershe

-Gendershe is 45 km along the coast from Mogadishu, on the east is the village of Dhanaane, the North is bordered by beautiful small valleys, the West is the bordered by Jilib marka and the South is the bordered by the Indian Ocean with rows of coconuts trees lined along Gendershe Beach and a type of tree known as 'Geedka Showri' which Gendershe is famous for.

-There are thee main roads leading to Gendershe: